-Spinal fusion involves attaching new pieces of bone to the vertebrae by using metal rods, screws, and wire placed deep under the spine muscles.
+Spinal fusion involves attaching new pieces of bone to the vertebrae by using metal rods and screws, placed deep under the spine muscles to correct the kyphosis.
 After a few months to a year, the bones grow together, or "fuse."
 The metal pieces are usually left in place as they are not noticeable or uncomfortable.
 Doctors will often prescribe physical therapy after surgery to help the back recover more quickly.

 Every situation is different, but most teens who've had surgery to correct their kyphosis are up and walking within a day or two.
 After kyphosis surgery, people can generally go home from the hospital within a week.
 Most teens return to school within a month of the surgery and can resume some activities in 3 to 4 months.